 Processes commonly associated with the ‘turn from territoriality to functionality’, ‘global governance’ or ‘globalisation’ challenge established legal categories.
 Increasingly, transnational legal arrangements transgress boundaries between international and domestic; public and private; law and politics; or between past, present and future.
 Making legal sense of globalisation requires a rethinking of the foundations of transnational law and the formulation of new answers to present challenges to the state system.
 In particular, it calls for a re-conceptualization of the boundaries of law in at least three interrelated respects: territorial, functional and temporal.
 Studying reconfigurations in the boundaries of law requires interdisciplinary cooperation and research that goes beyond the confines of traditional legal dogmatics.
-The research group Boundaries of Law does exactly that: it brings together scholars from different countries, from different disciplines: including international and European law, IT & Law, legal theory, political sience and philosophy.
+The research group Boundaries of Law does exactly that: it brings together scholars from different countries, from different disciplines: including international and European law, IT & Law, legal theory, political science and philosophy.

-> read more about the research programme
+In-depth information about the research programme Boundaries of Law.